Setup

 Prefix

-Note: prefix commands are no longer active!
+Note: Prefix commands are no longer used!
 Tickets bot works solely on slash commands!

 Ticket Limit